shivamchoudhary/w4119/hmwk3/README.txt

 *Additional Implementations
 1) Can accept input in mixed format like Showrt,showrt etc
 2) Can autocomplete the commands,provides rich help interface,seriously try it
-3) If supplied with any argument in showrt it will show the last time the route table was updated for a particular client.
+3) If supplied with any argument in showrt <showrt 1>it will show the last time the route table was updated for a particular client.
+4) Showneighbours : This command will show the neighbours and their current status